 Runners are always looking for effective ways of taking care of their bodies and practicing yoga is a proven way for runners to prevent injuries.
 Running can be particularly hard on your knees, back and ankles and there are a number of specific yoga poses that can help relieve the strain placed on these muscles, increase your functional strength and flexibility.
 By helping you to train your breathing yoga can also help you to increase your oxygen intake whilst running.
 20 Minute Flow

-1. Yoga for Surfers: Strengthening the Legs
+3. Yoga for Surfers: Balance

 10. Moon Salutation

 Warm up or cool down with the full body range of motion sequence, inspired by the Yoga Moon Salutation